Registering an NGO: A Quick Guide

 Why should one go for registering an NGO?

 In principle, an NGO does not have to register itself to perform charitable, welfare or developmental activities.
 However, there are some specific types of activities that can only be carried out if the NGO is registered under the country's specific acts or laws governing NGOs (particularly related to fund-raising).
-In fact, a group can call itself an "NGO" only after it has registered itself.
+In fact, in most countries, a group can call itself an "NGO" only after it has registered itself under the country's NGO laws with the responsible local authority or agency.

-There are also certain important advantages an NGO may gain upon registration, which it could otherwise not take advantage of.
-Ideally, due to obligations required of a registered NGO, the registration process leads to the development of systematic thinking and functioning of NGOs.
+There are also certain important long-term advantages an NGO may gain upon registration, which it could otherwise not take advantage of.
+Ideally, due to obligations required of a registered NGO, the registration process itself can lead to the development of systematic thinking and functioning of an NGO's management.

 What are benefits of registering an NGO?